We currently provide two different formats of worship service.

 We hope you will join us in our quest to grow closer in our personal relationship with our creator God.
 Visitors are always welcome.
 If you have any questions, call the church office 908-454-2864.

-Saturday evening (6:00-7:00PM) is more contempory, lightly liturgical with more lively music mostly with piano.
+Saturday evening is a more contemporary, lightly liturgical with more lively music mostly with piano.
 Attire is casual.

 The complete order of the service is presented through our bulletin.
 Communion is offered at every service, in groups that come forward to the altar and is performed by receiving a wafer or bread and a small individual cup of your choice of grape juice or wine.